whrc/Circumpolar_TEM_aux_scripts/README.md

 - [x] Finalize plotting script
 - [x] Automate renaming of gap-filled files
 - [ ] Automate new scenario generation and job submission script

+HG: Note related to automation of scenario simulations.
+1- scnearion and GCM names should be stores in the metadata of the outputs 2- sets of outputs per scneario should be stored in different directoriies.
+Directory name should include the name of the scenario and GCM 3- path to restart files should be included in the config file so there is no more need to copy the restart file in every scenario output directory...